finom/rebloom/README.md

 ## Use0.of

-If you don't want to define a class, you can use this static method. `Use0.of<T>(data?: T): Use0 & T` returns an instance of `Use0` with the `use` method, and uses the first argument as initial values.
+If you don't want to define a class, you can use this static method. `Use0.of<T>(data?: T): Use0 & T` returns an instance of `Use0` with the `use` method, and uses the first optional argument as initial data.

 ```ts
 class RootStore extends Use0 {